Morning routines are primers to start off with a BANG that lasts throughout the day. Good days get capped with a night routine to bring you back down.

 Tim recommends 10-20 minutes of meditation each morning.
 Of the high-performers he interviewed, 80% of them have some form of meditation practice.
 Do not ignore this.

-Complex morning routines are difficult to start and maintain because you do not understand the value of a morning routine until it manifests worthwhile results.
+Complex morning routines are difficult to maintain because you do not understand the value of a morning routine until it manifests worthwhile results.
 This can take weeks or months.
+So it is difficult to stick with a complex routine that you do not see the benefit of for a long time.

-For a wanderer who has never considered a morning routine, this is more difficult and more rewarding.
+For a wanderer who has never considered a morning routine, it’s better to be successful with a one-component morning routine before adding additional layers.
 The beginner sees faster results than the professional.
 Starting at the utmost beginning of something–even to the point it begins to be absurd, like doing one squat every morning–can be useful.
+One set of breathwork.
+A pushup.
+A walk to the mailbox.
+Five crunches.

 Something that exists can grow but something that does not exist does nothing.